coveo/ui-kit/packages/coveo.analytics/README.md

 1. Get your API key

-  You need a Coveo Cloud organization API key that has the permission to write to the usage analytics sevice.
+  You need a Coveo Cloud API key that has the permission to write to the usage analytics sevice.

-  * When using [Coveo Cloud V1](https://cloud.coveo.com/), contact [Coveo Support](https://coveocommunity.force.com/) and ask to create an API key with a **Write UA** scope.
+  - On [Coveo Cloud V1](https://cloud.coveo.com/), contact [Coveo Support](https://coveocommunity.force.com/) and ask to create an API key with a **Write UA** scope.

-  * When using [Coveo Cloud V2](https://platform.cloud.coveo.com/), create an API key from the [administration console] (https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Edit** check box for the **Analytics data** privilege (see [API Access - Page](http://www.coveo.com/go?dest=ccv2ac&context=27)).
+  - On [Coveo Cloud V2](https://platform.cloud.coveo.com/), create an API key from the [administration console] (https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Edit** check box for the **Analytics data** privilege (see [API Access - Page](http://www.coveo.com/go?dest=ccv2ac&context=27)).

 2. Add the code snippet to all your website pages.

-  1. Copy the following code snippet in a text editor and replace `YOUR_API_KEY` by the API key you got in the previous step.
+Ask an administrator to add the following code snippet in all pages of your website.
+Make sure you replace `YOUR_API_KEY` by the API key you got in the previous step.

 ```html
 <script>